 What to do if your external hard drive is not working for iPadOS and iOS 13

-Hopefully you can connect and use your external drive without any problems.
-However, since iPadOS and iOS 13 are still in the beta stage, that may not be the case for a lot of users.
+Hopefully, you can connect and use your external drive without any problems.
+However, since iPadOS and iOS 13 are new, that may not be the case for a lot of users.

 Apple should resolve most issues by the time iPadOS and iOS 13 are publicly released in fall.
 But in the meantime, check out our troubleshooting tips below if your external hard drive isn’t working in iPadOS or iOS 13.